garrandall/popular-music-data/tracks/objects-in-the-rear-view-mirror-may-appear-closer-than-meat-loaf.md

 She used her body just like a bandage
 She used my body just like a wound
 I'll never know where she disappeared
-But I can see her rising up out of the back seat now...
+But I can see her rising up out of the back seat now